About

 Computational Skill Set

-I have worked within Linux and high performance computing environments for 5+ years, writing shell scripts to automate my calculations, data management and analysis.
+I have worked within Linux and high performance computing environments for over a decade, writing shell scripts to automate my calculations, data management and analysis — and now designing systems for specific applications.
 For larger scripts and code, Python is my go-to language, and also my choice for student instruction due to its accessibility.
+A plethora of file formats and data structures proliferate in computational chemistry and biology, so I regularly write parsing, data extraction, and translation scripts.

-I managed a small compute server used by experimental collaborators, and organised migration of research code to a group GitHub Enterprise repository.
 I am a strong believer in open-source software and try to adopt FOSS tools such as matplotlib, Inkscape, GNU IMP, and LaTeX for document and figure preparation.
 Vim is my main text editor for its expressive efficiency, particularly for the file munging required to process the output of scientific software.

 I’ve worked with UNSW’s Research Technology Services group and regularly attended their training courses (Julia, HPC, Seaborn, …), and ‘Hacky Hour’ presentations on contemporary developments in research and high performance computing.